-In 2019, the poverty rate varied substantially for communities located in Southern Arizona.
-Of the 41 Southern Arizona communities explored, 14 reported poverty rates below the U.S. rate of 13.4%, while 27 reported poverty rates in excess of the national average.
-The Corona de Tucson CDP posted the lowest rate at 2.3% while the city of South Tucson posted the highest at 43.7%.
+In 2020, the poverty rate varied substantially for communities located in Southern Arizona.
+Of the 41 Southern Arizona communities explored, 16 reported poverty rates below the U.S. rate of 12.8%, while 25 reported poverty rates in excess of the national average.
+The Tanque Verde CDP posted the lowest rate at 2.8% while the city of South Tucson posted the highest at 38.6%.

 Hereafter, when discussing multiple cities, towns, or census-designated places (CDP) the general term communities will be used.
 This article explores 41 of the largest communities within Cochise, Pima, Pinal, Greenlee, Graham, Santa Cruz, and Yuma counties.
 Due to the importance of mining in Greenlee County, we also include three nearby communities in New Mexico.

 The 41 communities explored are broken into two graphs to illustrate the poverty rate.
-Figure 1a includes the top 20 communities ranked lowest to highest.
+Figure 1a includes the top 20 communities ranked from lowest to highest.
 The remaining 21 communities are included in Figure 1b, also ranked lowest to highest.
-For example, Globe city had a poverty rate of 15.8% in 2019 which placed it 20th among the 41 communities or last in Figure 1a, while Drexel Heights CDP with a poverty rate of 17.6% was 21st among the 41 communities but placed first in Figure 1b.
+For example, Globe city had a poverty rate of 15.9% in 2020 which placed it 20th among the 41 communities or last in Figure 1a, while Yuma city with a poverty rate of 16.7% was 21st among the 41 communities but placed first in Figure 1b.

-On the other hand, of the 27 communities with poverty rates exceeding the U.S. average, the city of South Tucson reported the highest rate at 43.7%.
-The town of Miami, and the cities of Douglas, Nogales, and Eloy, all reported poverty rates between 29.1% and 30.9%, nearly 14 percentage points lower than the city of South Tucson.
+On the other hand, of the 25 communities with poverty rates exceeding the U.S. average, the city of South Tucson reported the highest rate at 38.6%.
+The cities of Douglas, Nogales, and Eloy, all reported poverty rates between 28.2% and 29.0%, nearly 10 percentage points lower than the city of South Tucson.

 Why is it important?